 Many of our travelers want the contact information earlier during our training hikes as they get to know each other.
 [Contact: Thom@CairnStoneTours.com]

 Basically this is a way to automatically route phone calls through a WiFi connection rather than through cell phone towers.
 It is free and fills in dead spots.
 Contact your provider.

-[This last part is NOT AUTHORIZED by Coach Gunn, I just hope he doesn't read this.
+[Coach's tip comments are NOT AUTHORIZED by Coach Gunn, I just hope he doesn't read this.
 Thom]

 DAY PACK AS CARRY ON: Pack with a few days change of clothes and essential hiking gear.
 No knife or liquids over 3oz (see Carry On Restrictions).
 Pack or wear your hiking shoes on the plane.
 Consider all you will need to hike if your checked bag is delayed.